victorvasujoseph/clippit/README.md

 ## ScreenShots
-* Once user enter the website, our home page will show.
+* Once a user enter...the home is presented similar to the following screeshot:
 <img width="1268" alt="home" src="https://user-images.githubusercontent.com/42901367/54723149-dae6ad00-4b23-11e9-9aeb-95d4c353f140.png">

-* In order to book an appointment or to view certain aspect of the site, the user will be prompt to login or sign up if they do not have an account.
+* In order to book an appointment or to view certain aspects of the site, the user will be prompt to login or sign up if they do not have an account.
 <img width="1277" alt="signup" src="https://user-images.githubusercontent.com/42901367/54723673-8cd2a900-4b25-11e9-94de-55cae96a14a9.png">

 * Login
 <img width="1269" alt="login" src="https://user-images.githubusercontent.com/42901367/54723690-9fe57900-4b25-11e9-8d98-f0f170944ba5.png">

-* Once user have logged in, they can easily go to the book appointment page to schedule their appointment.
+* Once user has logged in, they can easily go to the book appointment page to schedule their appointment.
 <img width="1281" alt="book" src="https://user-images.githubusercontent.com/42901367/54723707-b7bcfd00-4b25-11e9-9714-8954d119baee.png">

 * Choose Stylist